lordmodkore/zuellig/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 * SECURITY/FEATURE: Fix IP address detection, and give IP address detection settings in the Admin Dashboard > WP Security > Settings > Advanced Settings, provide user guidance on how to use them, and notify the user if there any problem is apparent.
 Versions from 5.0.0 to 5.0.7 had a defect allowing an attacker to spoof their IP address, aiding them to avoid detection or locking out legitimate users.
 Thanks to Calvin Alkan for the responsible disclosure.
 * FIX: The 403 forbidden error was shown on the wp login screen if the login url contains the redirect_to parameter and the deny bad query strings firewall feature is enabled on localhost.
 * FIX: The PUT request method was blocked when the user enabled the 6G firewall.
-* FIX: The login whitelisting didn't work on servers not supporting .htaccess files, without this information being dislayed in the user interface.
+* FIX: The login whitelisting didn't work on servers not supporting .htaccess files, without this information being displayed in the user interface.
 The feature is now ported to PHP so that it works on all servers.
 Thanks to Calvin Alkan for identifying this issue.
 * TWEAK: Add index keys to the login lockdown, failed_logins and the permanent block tables to prevent poor database reading performance in the event of vast numbers of rows being stored in these tables (see the "SECURITY" item above, since the defect described there can allow this).
 Thanks to Calvin Alkan for identifying this issue.
 * TWEAK: Resolve a PHP-firewall 'Unable to locate workspace' log message.
 * TWEAK: Added a constant AIOS_DISABLE_GET_EXTERNAL_IP.
 Define this in your wp-config.php to disable getting the IP address via an external API when the IP retrieval method fail to get a valid IP address.